 Please, sir, may I have some more soup?

-The problem with most pre made soups or the canned versions is the amount of sodium used to flavor and preserve them.
+The problem with most premade soups or the canned versions is the amount of sodium used to flavor and preserve them.
 High levels of salt can spike your blood pressure and is flat out terrible for the "old ticker", the heart.
-Typically, cream based soups should also be avoided because they are higher in fat and overall calories.
+Typically, cream-based soups should also be avoided because they are higher in fat and overall calories.

 - A little trick my wife uses is steaming her veggies independent of the broth to preserve more nutrients.
 She then adds them back in after the soup is ready to enjoy.